tinmarino/try/speech.md

 We are small things, we trust what we see.
 Trust is pillar of collaboration, fundamental element of operational efficiency.
-So try to show us your face!
+So try to show us your words your face!
 Don't worry, you won't loose it!

 You have the right to disobey, to do it your way, to think then exist!
 Take your place among the brave ones.
 ~~It's time you stand, fight... discover... heal, love, win.~~

+Try to report / publish a failed investigation.

 You may "know" that the resolution of Alma is limited by the diffraction of the synthetic aperture, the longer baseline.
 Do you believe in this quantum limit in the continuous realm?